ImageProcessor.js

-A lightweight library for client-side image processing using the HTML5 Canvas API — filters, crop, resize, rotate, and watermarks entirely in the browser.
+A lightweight library for client-side image processing using the HTML5 Canvas API.
+Filters, crop, resize, rotate, and watermarks entirely in the browser.
 No server, no dependencies.

-CSS filters change how an image looks — they never touch the underlying pixel data.
+CSS filters change how an image looks.
+They never touch the underlying pixel data.
 That means you can't export the result, enforce a watermark, or generate a resized thumbnail.
-Whenever you need the processed image to actually exist, you reach for the Canvas API — and that's where the boilerplate piles up fast:
+Whenever you need the processed image to actually exist, you reach for the Canvas API.
+And that's where the boilerplate piles up fast:

 const img = new Image();